-- 1.0 Membership (13): 9 faculty, one from each College, the University Library, and the SDSU-IV Campus; Associate Dean of Undergraduate Studies; Assoc.
+- Membership (13): 9 faculty, one from each College, the University Library, and the SDSU-IV Campus; Asst.
+V.P. for Academic Affairs Student Achievement (Educational Effectiveness); Assoc.
 V.P.
-Student Affairs (or designee); Instructional Technology Services representative (ex officio); Center for Teaching and Learning representative (ex officio); two undergraduate students. - 2.0 Functions - 2.1 The Committee shall provide oversight for the program assessment of Degree Learning Outcomes, and shall evaluate assessment plans and progress for all degrees and programs, including those programs accredited by external agencies. - 2.2 The Committee shall assessment reports for each degree on a regular basis and provide feedback to the respective programs. - 2.3 The Committee shall provide the Senate, and, when relevant, the Graduate Council, with an annual report on the state of program assessment across the university, including programs accredited by external agencies.
+Student Affairs (or designee); Instructional Technology Services representative (ex officio); Center for Teaching and Learning representative (ex officio); two undergraduate students. - 2.0 Functions

+- 2.1 The Committee shall provide oversight for the program assessment of Degree Learning Outcomes, and shall evaluate assessment plans and progress for all degrees and programs, including those programs accredited by external agencies. - 2.2 The Committee shall assessment reports for each degree on a regular basis and provide feedback to the respective programs. - 2.3 The Committee shall provide the Senate, and, when relevant, the Graduate Council, with an annual report on the state of program assessment across the university, including programs accredited by external agencies.